-Our boats in Rhodes are available for both skippered and bareboat rentals and include a wide variety of our most popular sailing yachts and catamarans.
-Special charter arrangements are also available including single day charters and rentals for special events including company excursions, weddings and honeymoon trips.
+Our boats in Rhodes are available for both skippered charters and bareboat hire and include a variety of our most popular sailing yachts and catamarans.
+Special charter arrangements are also available including private day trips and tours and rentals for special events including company excursions, weddings and honeymoon trips.

 Our fleet base is at the New Rhodes Marina, located in the northeast tip of the island, with shopping and dining options in the vicinity aplenty.
 Most visitors to Rhodes arrive via the Rhodes Airport, which is 22kms from the marina, less than half an hour taxi drive.